Campus and community support and resources

 Education and prevention

-Educational and prevention programs on sexual assault and misconduct are coordinated and provided by the Office of
+Educational and prevention programs on sexual misconduct are coordinated and provided by the Office of

 Psychological Services for Women and Gender Issues with SMU Counseling and Psychiatric Services